PotHix/pothix.github.com/content/posts/workflow2021.md

 ## Recurring tasks

+There are two types of recurring tasks for me: daily tasks and other recurring tasks

+### Daily recurring tasks

 I have some recurring tasks to be sure I do the things I have to do every day.
 It's important to make time for the things you care about, sometimes they are work-related tasks but you also have other things in life to take care of.